smoralesc91/NMR_FEM/README.md

 # NMR_FEM
-NMR simulation using FEM to solve the Bloch-Torrey equation using FEniCs.
+NMR simulation using FEM to solve the Bloch-Torrey model implemented in FEniCs.

 To-Do NMR CPMG FEM